nitinvwaran/NLP-Deep/README.md

 # NLP-Deep
-A repository of POCs related to Deep Learning and NLP
+A repository of POCs related to Natural Language Processing using Deep Learning Frameworks

 **1. A Tensorflow Implementation of 'Text Understanding From Scratch' by Xiang Zhang and Yann LeCun**